Make a referral

 Traditional vs Functional Rehabilitation

 Different parties have differing “concepts” of rehab and how this process works.
-The key point is that the central focus has to be the Injured Party (IP) and how to enable the IP to maximise their rehabilitation performance.
-IF this is achieved then the IP has a better quality of life and attains maximum independence, while reducing levels of care required on a longer-term basis.
+The central focus has to be the Injured Party (IP) and how to enable them to maximise their rehabilitation performance.

 This is a win/win for all involved.